ab2005/Belka/README.md

 Belka: A Camera Raw Image Processing Pipeline for Mobile
 ====================================

-This project is a C++/OpenCL implementation of the camera ISP:
+This project is a C++/OpenCL implementation of the camera ISP performing at ~0.4 Gpix/sec (200fps 1080p):
 - bad pixels remove
 - black level adjust
 - white balancing